dipakcg/wp-super-minify/readme.txt

 == Frequently Asked Questions ==
 = What does this plugin do? =

-This plugin combines, minifies, and caches JavaScript and CSS files on demand to speed up page loads.
+This plugin minifies, caches and combine JavaScript and CSS files into a single file on demand to speed up page loads.
+It uses the latest modified time in filename generation to ensure freshness, and loads all external Javascript files asynchronously.

 = Any specific requirements for this plugin to work? =